-Remark that the existence of an automorphism of $\A^2$ which sends $\Gamma$ onto a line implies that $\Gamma\simeq \A^1$, and that the converse is true {in} characteristic $0$ by {the Abhyankar-Moh Theorem \cite{AbMo75},} but false in general.
-So Theorem~\ref{Thm:Main} implies, in positive characteristic, that non-trivial embeddings of $\A^1$ into $\A^2$ are rigid in the sense that they admit only few compatible automorphisms of $\A^2$.
+Remark that the existence of an automorphism of $\A^2$ which sends $\Gamma$ onto a line implies that $\Gamma\simeq \A^1$, and that the converse is true {in} characteristic $0$ by the Abhyankar-Moh-Suzuki Theorem (\cite{Suz74}, \cite{AbMo75}), but false in general (last page of \cite{Nag71}).
+So Theorem~\ref{Thm:Main} implies, in positive characteristic, that non-trivial embeddings of $\A^1$ into $\A^2$ are rigid in the sense that the image of the curve is preserved by only a few automorphisms of $\A^2$, namely an algebraic group.

-Another consequence of Theorem~\ref{Thm:Main} is that the fixed locus of an automorphism of $\A^2$ only contains points and curves equivalent to lines, a result already observed by Friedland and Milnor in \cite{FM89}, in the case where $\k=\mathbb{C}$ (see \cite{Jel03} for some generalisations to higher {dimensions}).
+Another consequence of Theorem~\ref{Thm:Main} is that the fixed locus of an automorphism of $\A^2$ only contains points and curves equivalent to lines, a result already observed by Friedland and Milnor in \cite{FM89}, in the case where $\K=\mathbb{C}$ (see \cite{Jel03} for some generalisations to higher {dimensions}).

-Remark that in the case where $\k=\mathbb{C}$, the observation on fixed points of Friedland and Milnor, the Abhyankar-Moh Theorem and the Lin-Zaidenberg Theorem \cite{ZL83} imply Theorem~\ref{Thm:Main} in the case where the curve $\Gamma$ has an irreducible component non-isomorphic to $\mathbb{C}^{*}$.
-The interesting case of Theorem~\ref{Thm:Main} is then, if $\k=\mathbb{C}$, the description of $\Aut(\A^2,\Gamma)$ when $\Gamma$ is $\mathbb{C}^{*}$ (or a union of such curves).
-Note that there exist only partial classifications of the closed embeddings of $\mathbb{C}^{*}$ into $\A^2$ (see \cite{CNKR09}), and that there exist complicated torsion-abelian closed subgroups of $\Aut(\A^2)$ which are not conjugated to a subgroup of $\Aff(\A^2)$ or to the Jonqui\`eres group $\bigcup_{n=1}^{\infty} \J_n$ (see \cite{Wri79}).
-Theorem~\ref{Thm:Main} implies that such groups do not preserve any curve.
+Remark that in the case where $\K=\mathbb{C}$, the observation on fixed points of Friedland and Milnor, the Abhyankar-Moh-Suzuki Theorem and the Lin-Zaidenberg Theorem \cite{ZL83} imply Theorem~\ref{Thm:Main} in the case where the curve $\Gamma$ has an irreducible component non-isomorphic to $\mathbb{C}^{*}$.
+The interesting case of Theorem~\ref{Thm:Main}, for $\K = \mathbb{C}$, is thus the description of $\Aut(\A^2,\Gamma)$ when $\Gamma$ is isomorphic to $\mathbb{C}^{*}$ (or a union of such curves).
+Note that there exist only partial classifications of the closed embeddings of $\mathbb{C}^{*}$ into $\A^2$, which are moreover very involved (see \cite{CNKR09}, \cite{BoZo10} and more recently \cite{KPR14}).
+Hence, one cannot check a few cases to derive Theorem~\ref{Thm:Main}.
+Moreover, note that there exist complicated torsion-abelian closed subgroups of $\Aut(\A^2)$ which are not conjugated to a subgroup of $\Aff(\A^2)$ or to a subgroup of the de Jonqui\`eres group $\bigcup_{n=1}^{\infty} \J_n$ (see \cite{Wri79}).
+A priori, such groups could preserve curves isomorphic to $\A^1\setminus\{0\}$, but Theorem~\ref{Thm:Main} implies that these groups do not preserve any algebraic curve.

 The proof of Theorem~\ref{Thm:Main} is done in Section~\ref{Sec:ProofThm}, using tools of birational geometry of surfaces introduced in Section~\ref{Sec:RemBir}.